Yagnadat-Talakola/Java-Programming-Examples/README.md

 # Java-Programming-Examples

-* Repository maintained to document Java implementations of well-known problems routinely encountered in working with databases, data-structures, parallel and concurrency.
+* I am maintaining this repository to document Java implementations of well-known problems routinely encountered in working with databases, data-structures, parallel and concurrency programming.

 * I've also started adding unit tests using JUnit.
 Will be adding more of these as I work on more implementations.